Engee documentation

 Details

-Initial values of FIR filter weight coefficients , given as a scalar or vector with length equal to the filter length.
+Initial values of the weighting coefficients of the FIR filter , specified as a scalar or vector, with a length equal to the length of the filter.

-If the value is a scalar, the block uses the scalar value to create a vector of filter weight coefficients.
-This vector has a length equal to the filter length and all its values are equal to the scalar value.
+If the value is a scalar, the block uses the scalar value to create a vector of filter weights.
+This vector has a length equal to the length of the filter, and all its values are equal to a scalar value.

 Default value